An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Introduction

-Recently, Grapiglia and Nesterov \cite{Grapiglia19} extended the accelerated CR method \cite{Nesterov08} to problem \eqref{prob} with a twice differentiable convex and Hessian H\"{o}lder-continuous $f$, and achieved the global complexity bound on the objective values respectively for the known and unknown H\"{o}lder parameter cases.
-For this class of composite optimization with uniformly convex $f$, Doikov and Nestrov \cite{Doikov21} proved the linear convergence rate of objective value sequence generated by the CR method.
-In addition, for problem \eqref{prob} with convex $f$, Doikov and Nestrov \cite{Doikov20,Doikov22} also investigated (inexact) tensor methods by the $p$th-order derivatives of $f$, which reduces to an (inexact) CR method for $p=2$.
-In \cite{Doikov20}, they proposed dynamic strategies for choosing the computation accuracy of subproblems in terms of the number of iterates and the function value difference between successive iterates, respectively, and for the latter scheme, established the global complexity on the objective values, and the linear convergence rate of objective value sequence under the uniform convexity of $F$ with degree $p+1$.
-When the inner accuracy becomes better, they also obtained superlinear convergence rate of order $\frac{p+1}{2}$ for objective value sequence under the strong convexity of $F$.
-In \cite{Doikov22}, they proposed a regularized composite tensor method (RCTM) and under the uniform convexity on $F$ with degree $\alpha\ge 2$ and the exact computation of subproblems, achieved the local $Q$-superlinear convergence of order $\frac{p}{\alpha-1}$ for the objective value sequence.
-It is worth mentioning that Doikov and Nestrov \cite{Doikov22fc} also considered a fully composite convex problem, covering problem \eqref{prob} with convex $f$, and achieved the linear convergence rate of objective value sequence under the uniform convexity of degree $p+1$.
-By introducing subhomogeneous functions, they analyzed the global convergence of objective value sequence for general convex case.
+Recently, Grapiglia and Nesterov \cite{Grapiglia19} extended the accelerated CR method \cite{Nesterov08} for unconstrained smooth convex optimization to problem \eqref{prob} with a twice differentiable convex $f$ whose Hessian is H\"{o}lder continuous, and achieved the global complexity bound of the objective values.
+For this class of problem \eqref{prob}, under an additional uniform convexity \footnote{A function $h\!:\mathbb{X}\to\overline{\mathbb{R}}$ is said to be uniformly convex of degree $\alpha\ge2$ over a convex set $C\subset{\rm dom}\,h$ if for some constant $\sigma>0$, $h(y)\ge h(x)+\langle \xi,y-x\rangle+\frac{\sigma}{\alpha}\|y-x\|^{\alpha}$ holds for all $x,y\in C$ and $\xi\in\partial h(x)$.} of $f$ with degree $\nu\!+\!2$, where $\nu$ is the order of H\"{o}lder continuity, Doikov and Nesterov \cite{Doikov21} established the linear convergence rate of objective value sequence of the CR method.
+Doikov and Nesterov \cite{Doikov20,Doikov22} also investigated (inexact) tensor methods for problem \eqref{prob} with convex $f$ by the $p$th-order derivatives of $f$ with $p\ge 2$, which reduce to an (inexact) CR method for $p=2$.
+They proposed in \cite{Doikov20} two dynamic strategies for choosing the computation accuracy of subproblems in terms of the number of iterations and the objective value difference of successive iterates, respectively, and for the latter scheme, achieved the global complexity of the objective values, and the linear convergence rate of objective value sequence under the uniform convexity of $F$ with degree $p+1$.
+When the inner accuracy becomes better, they also established superlinear convergence rate of order $(p\!+\!1)/2$ for the objective value sequence under the strong convexity of $F$.
+In \cite{Doikov22}, they proposed a regularized composite tensor method, and obtained the local $Q$-superlinear convergence of order $p/(\alpha\!-\!1)$ of the objective value sequence for $p>\alpha\!-\!1$ under the uniform convexity of $F$ with degree $\alpha\ge 2$ and the exact computation of subproblems.
+It is worth mentioning that Doikov and Nesterov \cite{Doikov22fc} also considered a fully composite convex problem, covering problem \eqref{prob} with convex $f$, and proved the linear convergence rate of objective value sequence under the uniform convexity of all component functions with degree $p+1$.
+When the uniform convexity is absent, they analyzed the global convergence of objective value sequence by requiring the outer function to be subhomogeneous.